 Track Three: Emerging Issues in Global Supply Chains

-Submissions are due by March 28, 2022.
-Authors will be notified of the acceptance of their abstracts by the end of April 2022.
+You will be notified of the acceptance of your abstract by April 5.

 The Center for Applied Research and Innovation in Supply Chain – Africa (CARISCA) is a partnership between the Kwame Nkrumah University of Science and Technology (KNUST) and Arizona State University (ASU) with support from the United States Agency for International Development (USAID).